“Are you lost, little lamb?”

 Revelers who’ve had too much to drink, or perhaps too much else, openly wretch onto the ground.
 Masked, sweaty couples fornicate against walls behind the flimsiest pretensions of cover.

 Some of the screams sound pleasurable, or at least wantful.
 Others are raw and pained.
 Some people don’t make any sounds at all.
-Their eyes are dead, or they just look too out of it to even comprehend what is happening to them, but they are nevertheless the subject of multiple partners’ hungry affections.
+Their eyes are dead, or they just look too out of it to comprehend what is happening to them.
+They are nevertheless the subject of multiple partners’ hungry affections.
 The smell of sweat, piss, and booze is thick in Caroline’s nostrils.
-Revelers drunkenly stagger through the streets, spilling drink as often as they swig it, as if they might share the liquid sin with the earth itself.
+Revelers drunkenly stagger through the streets.
+They spill drink as often as they swig it, as if they might share the liquid sin with the earth itself.
 As if they might cause the very city to join in their revelry, swallow them up, and never let the party end.

 Caroline: Caroline looks away, horrified.
 Her uncle was right, this is a blight on the city at best.
 An affront to God.
 She focuses on René, trying to ignore what is going on around them.